What is a Debt Security?

 Interest payments associated with debt securities also provide investors with a regular stream of income throughout the year.
 They are guaranteed, promised payments, which can assist with the investor’s cash flow needs.

 3. Means for diversification

-They can also stagger the maturity dates of multiple debt securities ranging from short term to long term.
-It allows investors to tailor their portfolio to meet future needs.
+They can also stagger the maturity dates of multiple debt securities ranging from short-term to long-term.
+It allows investors to tailor their portfolios to meet future needs.